TURNERS FALLS, Mass.

 The band is fronted by the silky-voiced and subtly charismatic Odyssey Newport, with an approach that mixes soul, rock, reggae and funk.
 In an e-mail, bassist Eli Heath discussed Paint’s eclectic musical inspirations.
-"We really like and are influenced by Rubblebucket, tUnE-yArDs, Esperanza Spalding, Hiatus Kaiyote and The Grateful Dead."

 The ensemble’s aspirations are modest at this point in their young career.
 "Right now we are sort of playing things by ear, grabbing all of the opportunities that we can and seeing where it takes us," said Heath.
 "We do have some long-term plans including recording a full-length album this winter and a possible spring tour for 2014.
 But for now we are just playing as much as we are able and working on new material.
 We are honored and very excited to be joining the incredible lineup at UVMF.
 We really support the cause and are thrilled to be playing at our first music festival."

 IMA graduate Wishbone Zoe (aka Saera Kochanski) is another young act poised to take her inventive music to the next level.
 Whether flying solo (often accompanied by a power drill, trashcans and a bullhorn) or with her band, Kochanski generates an unpredictable, difficult-to-describe racket.